On 2-representation infinite algebras arising from dimer models: Introduction

 \section{\bf Introduction}

 A \emph{dimer model} (or \emph{brane tiling}) is a finite bipartite graph on the real two-torus $\TT$, which induces the polygonal cell decomposition of $\TT$.
 It was introduced in the field of statistical mechanics, and from 2000s string theorists have been used it in the context of quiver gauge theories (see e.g., \cite{FHK,HK,HV}).
 Since then, the relationships between dimer models and many branches of mathematics have been discovered.
-In this paper, we investigate dimer models from the viewpoint of representation theory of algebras.
+In this paper, we observe the combinatorial structure on dimer models.
+Combining with some known results, it gives rise to several assertions concerning representation theory of algebras.